scalableinternetservices/ucsb_website/_slide_src/09_relational_databases_db_concurrency_and_query_analysis.md

 * Each transaction must obtain a _shared_ lock on an object before reading.
 * Each transaction must obtain an _exclusive_ lock on an object before writing.
-* If a transaction holds an exclusive lock on an object, no other transaction can obtaany lock on that object.
+* If a transaction holds an exclusive lock on an object, no other transaction can obtain any lock on that object.
 * A transaction cannot request additional locks once it releases any locks.

 ---